Danzibob/CPUSimulator/README.md

 ### Instructions Definitions

 In the project files, `SimpleCPU.js` holds the instruction definitions for the default CPU architecture.
+This is where you can change and add instructions.

 An example of an instruction definition would look something like this:

 ```javascript
 {   names: ["SUB","SUBI"],